Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 The vtable also contains the destructor function pointer.
 The destructor function is called when the Box is dropped.
 The vtable also saves the size and alignment of the closure environment.
 The size and alignment are used when the Box is dropped.

 The diagram below shows the memory layout of the closure environment and the vtable pointer.
-The fat pointer that will be returned by the function make_quadratic_box is highlighted in green.
+The fat pointer that the function make_quadratic_box will be returned is highlighted in green.
 The figure also includes the byte offsets for the memory layout.

 Box dyn Fn